What is a vocal cord growth or sore?

-Your healthcare provider will use a viewing instrument with a mirror to examine your vocal cords.
-The instrument allows your provider to see past the back of the tongue.
+Your healthcare provider will ask about your symptoms and medical history and examine you.
+Your provider may use a viewing instrument with a mirror to examine your vocal cords.

 If you have leukoplakia, you may have a biopsy of the white patches.
 For a biopsy your healthcare provider will numb your throat and take a sample of tissue from the white patches.
 The tissue will be examined under a microscope and checked for cancer.

 If you have polyps or nodules, your healthcare provider will advise you to change the way you use your voice and may refer you to a speech therapist.

 If you are a smoker, your provider will advise you to stop smoking right away and to rest your voice.

 Some growths require biopsy or surgical removal.
 If you have a biopsy or surgery, your provider will give you an anesthetic before the procedure.